yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 contributed to many impactful projects that created tremendous commercial value for Microsoft customers.
-Below I summarize a selected list of such projects which are publicly shareable (**yes we did open-source software development even before Microsoft acquired GitHub!** :blush:).
+Below I summarize a selected list of such projects which are publicly shareable (**yes we did open-source software development even before Microsoft acquired GitHub!**).

 * [Azure/AzureDSVM](https://github.com/Azure/AzureDSVM).
-This was the very first "product" I developed at Microsoft under the guidance of my then-manager, [Graham Williams](https://togaware.com/graham.williams.html), who is one of the most renowed R experts in the world.
+This was the very first "product" I developed at Microsoft under the guidance of my then-manager, Graham Williams who is one of the most renowed R experts in the world.
   AzureDSVM is an R package for operating [Azure Data Science Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) that can support large-scale parallel computing on cloud.
 This package greatly supports the R language data scientist to run scalable analytical job on a